CELEBRATE ISRAEL – 5th MAY, 2022 / 4th Iyar 5782

 …And many peoples shall come, and say:

-The Word went forth but forty years later, in the year 70, Jerusalem and the Temple were destroyed by the Romans.
+In the year 70 CE, Jerusalem and the Temple were destroyed by the Romans.
 Again, the majority of the Jews were exiled and the land slowly became desolate until 1948 when, in a marvelous intervention and outworking of God, the modern State of Israel was born.
 During that interim period of almost 2000 years the land, then named Palestina by the Romans, was invaded and trodden down by Byzantines, Arabs, Kurds, Mongols, Mamalukes, Tartars and Turks – as well as by the Crusaders from the West.
 Throughout the string of invasions Jews continued to dwell in the land.
 At the time of the first Crusade, for example, there existed sizeable agricultural Jewish populations in the Galilee.
 There also were important Jewish communities in Jerusalem and other cities such as Hebron, Akko, Haifa, Jaffa, Ramlah, Ashkelon and Gaza.

 In the Diaspora, whether prospering in peace or being mercilessly hounded and persecuted, the longing for Zion never abated.
 Many times a day, and at weddings and funerals, Jews prayed, as they continue to do, toward and for Jerusalem.
 On Shabbat, before the Ark is opened in every synagogue, these words are prayed: